 Feature availability: Storyboarding with PowerPoint requires Office PowerPoint 2007 or later and the TFS Storyboarding add-in.
-You install the TFS Storyboarding add-in for PowerPoint by installing one of the latest editions of Visual Studio (2013 or later) or Team Foundation Server Standalone Office Integration 2015 (free).
+You install the TFS Storyboarding add-in for PowerPoint by installing one of the latest editions of Visual Studio or Team Foundation Server Standalone Office Integration.

 By linking your storyboard to a work item, you provide your team access to the shared file where they can add their comments.
 From the , Links, or a Storyboards tab, you can link storyboards that you created using PowerPoint Storyboarding or other application.
 When you make changes to a linked storyboard, the work item continues to link to the file with the latest changes.

 You can open Storyboarding with PowerPoint from the actions menu within a work item form.

 To link to an existing storyboard, click the Links tab and add a storyboard link.